Irish People's Liberation Organisation: Disbandment

-The Provisional IRA – by far the largest armed republican group in Ireland – decided to attack and remove the IPLO, given its involvement in the drug trade & due to increasingly provocative actions by the IPLO towards the Provisional IRA.
+The Provisional IRA – by far the largest armed republican group in Ireland – decided to attack and remove the IPLO, given its involvement in the drug trade and due to increasingly provocative actions by the IPLO towards the Provisional IRA.
 On Saturday 31 October 1992, in an event that was later dubbed "Night of the Long Knives" by locals in Belfast, the IRA attacked the two IPLO factions in Belfast, killing the breakaway Belfast Brigade leader Sammy Ward in the Short Strand.
 There were also raids on pubs and clubs where IPLO members were kneecapped.
 On 2 November 1992 the second-in-command of the IPLO Belfast Brigade formally surrendered to the Provisional IRA Belfast Brigade adjutant, which brought an end to the group in Belfast.

 Outside Belfast the IRA did not attack any IPLO units and issued statements absolving the IPLO units in Derry, Newry and Armagh from any involvement in the drugs trade that was alleged against those in Belfast.
 In Dublin the IRA reprieved the IPLO Chief of Staff in return for surrendering a small cache of arms held in Ballybough.

-The group also had a presence in Strabane, and in Munster; like the INLA drawing its support from the Cork, Limerick, and Shannon areas.
+The IPLO also had a presence in Strabane, and in Munster; like the INLA drawing its support from the Cork, Limerick, and Shannon areas.
+Reportedly the group had also established small support bases in Continental Europe including France, Belgium, and the Netherlands.